ILIAS-eLearning/ILIAS/src/UI/ROADMAP.md

   are confusing.
 Currently a valid sentence would be "the button triggers click on some registered signals".
 Being able to say something like "the button sends a click-signal to some registered receivers" seems to be more intelligible.

+* Create a mechanism to wire less-files to delos.less that is more automatic than 'do it manually'.

 ## Usage